Yes, we now live in a digital world, and the banking system has caught the drift!

-Outlook Financial is a subsidiary of Manitoba’s Assinibone Credit Union.
-It is a great choice for young Canadians looking to invest some cash for a while at a high interest rate.
+Outlook Financial is a subsidiary of Manitoba’s Assiniboine Credit Union.
+It is a great choice for young Canadians looking to invest some cash for a while at a high-interest rate.

-They offer both GICs (Guaranteed Investment Certificate), and a competitive high interest savings accounts.
-Clients deposits are protected by the DGCM- Deposit Guarantee Corporation of Manitoba.
+They offer both GICs (Guaranteed Investment Certificates) and competitive high-interest savings accounts.
+Clients’ deposits are protected by the DGCM- Deposit Guarantee Corporation of Manitoba.

 - Outlook Financial offers great savings opportunities without all stress associated with the big banks.